 Minnesota has made heroin possession, regardless of the amount, a serious felony offense.
 Those found to be in possession may face a range of penalties depending on the amounts and circumstances of their offenses.
 Heroin is highly addictive, and its use is climbing.
 Legislators have reacted by providing harsh penalties for heroin possession.
-A criminal defense attorney in MN may work to negotiate a plea for his or her client that avoids prison time.
+A drug crime defense attorney in MN may work to negotiate a plea for his or her client that avoids prison time.

 (Article continues below Infographic)